swoboda1337/sx127x-esphome/README.md

           - lambda: |-
              id(sx127x_id)->set_mode_standby();

-Example of reconfiguring radio at runtime:
+Example of reconfiguring radio at runtime.
+Any public function in the sx127x component can be called via lambda (see sx127x.h):

     sx127x:
       id: sx127x_id